MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/schema-root.md

 ---
-Description: Provides details for each element, attribute, and data type that defines the schema for the app package manifest for Windows 10 apps.
+description: Provides details for each element, attribute, and data type that defines the schema for the app package manifest for Windows 10 apps.
 Search.Product: eADQiWindows 10XVcnh
 title: Package manifest schema reference for Windows 10 ms.assetid: 20fba0dd-b7d6-47c8-9d9f-a8831bda627c
 keywords: windows 10, uwp, schema, package manifest ms.topic: reference ms.date: 04/10/2018
 ---

 # Package manifest schema reference for Windows 10

 This reference provides details for each element, attribute, and data type that defines the schema for the app package manifest for Windows 10 apps.
 The schema definition files are UapManifestSchema.xsd, FoundationManifestSchema.xsd, AppxManifestTypes.xsd, and others.